-Each PHA that receives information from a drug abuse treatment facility must establish and implement a system of records management that ensures that any information which the PHA receives from the drug abuse treatment facility about a person:
+Each PHA that receives information from a drug abuse treatment facility must establish and implement a system of records management that ensures that any information which MHA receives from the drug abuse treatment facility about a person:

 - Is maintained confidentially in accordance with section 543 of the Public Health Service Act (12 U.S.C.
-290dd-2); - Is not misused or improperly disseminated; and - Is destroyed, as applicable: - Not later than 5 business days after the PHA makes a final decision to admit the person as a household member under the PHA's public housing program; or - If the PHA denies the admission of such person as a household member, in a timely manner after the date on which the statute of limitations for the commencement of a civil action based upon that denial of admissions has expired without the filing of a civil action or until final disposition of any such litigation.
+290dd-2); - Is not misused or improperly disseminated; and - Is destroyed, as applicable: - Not later than 5 business days after MHA makes a final decision to admit the person as a household member under MHA's public housing program; or - o If MHA denies the admission of such person as a household member, in a timely manner after the date on which the statute of limitations for the commencement of a civil action based upon that denial of admissions has expired without the filing of a civil action or until final disposition of any such litigation.